 Why is the daytime moon noticeable now?
 The moon is up during the day half the time.
 It must be, since it orbits around the whole Earth once a month.
 A crescent moon is hard to see, though, because it’s so near the sun in the sky.
 At the vicinity of last quarter moon about a week from now, you might have to crane your neck, looking up, to notice it after sunrise.

 This week’s moon is noticeable simply because the moon is still showing us most of its lighted face; it appears large in our sky.
 Also, in the hours after sunrise, the moon is fairly near the western horizon, so people driving to work or school might catch sight of it.
-At mid-northern latitudes in North America, the moon will set roughly 1.5 hours after sunrise on August 9, 2017 and will set roughly one hour later after sunrise each day thereafter.
+At mid-northern latitudes in North America, the moon will set nearly two hours after sunrise on August 28, 2018, and will set roughly one hour later after sunrise each day thereafter.

-Day by day, the lighted portion of the waning gibbous moon will shrink and the half-lit last quarter moon will come on or near August 15.
+Day by day, the lighted portion of the waning gibbous moon will shrink and the half-lit last quarter moon will come on September 2 or 3 (depending on time zone).
 Watch for the daytime moon to climb higher and higher into the western sky at sunrise all this coming week!